bitmeta69/securedrop/PROPOSAL.md

 | Speedup | 61.00   | 1.68      |

 ##### Cache hit: server returns cached version

+As prototyped here, the cache is invalidated:

+- after inserting, updating, or deleting any `Source`, `Submission`, or `Reply`;
+  or
+- after 1 hour.

 |         | Data    | Time          |
 | ------- | ------- | ------------- |